DBR and ILF neurofeedback: when regulation support helps trauma work

 • a stabilising neurofeedback segment

-• then a small DBR “dose”
+• followed by a small DBR dose

 Who might benefit most